-For the purpose of special hedge accounting by Small Entities under Section 12 of this SFRS, a hedging instrument is a financial instrument that meets all of the following terms and conditions:

-- (a) it is an interest rate swap, a foreign currency swap, a foreign currency forward exchange contract or a commodity forward exchange contract that is expected to be highly effective in offsetting a risk identified in paragraph 12.17 that is designated as the hedged risk. - (b) it involves a party external to the reporting entity (i.e. external to the group, segment or individual entity being reported on). - (c) its notional amount is equal to the designated amount of the principal or notional amount of the hedged item. - (d) it has a specified maturity date not later than - (i) the maturity of the financial instrument being hedged, - (ii) the expected settlement of the commodity purchase or sale commitment, or - (iii) the occurrence of the highly probable forecast foreign currency or commodity transaction being hedged. - (e) it has no prepayment, early termination or extension features.

-An entity that chooses to apply FRS 39 in accounting for financial instruments shall apply the definition of hedging instrument in that standard rather than this definition.
+hedging instrument For the purpose of special hedge accounting by private entities under Section 12 of this Standard, a hedging instrument is a financial instrument that meets all of the following terms and conditions: (a) it is an interest rate swap, a foreign currency swap, a foreign currency forward exchange contract or a commodity forward exchange contract that is expected to be highly effective in offsetting a risk identified in paragraph 12.17 that is designated as the hedged risk; (b) it involves a party external to the reporting entity (ie external to the group, segment or individual entity being reported on); (c) its notional amount is equal to the designated amount of the principal or notional amount of the hedged item; (d) it has a specified maturity date not later than: (i) the maturity of the financial instrument being hedged; (ii) the expected settlement of the commodity purchase or sale commitment; or (iii) the occurrence of the highly probable forecast foreign currency or commodity transaction being hedged. (e) it has no prepayment, early termination or extension features.
+An entity that chooses to apply MFRS 139 in accounting for financial instruments shall apply the definition of hedging instrument in that standard instead of this definition. highly probable Significantly more likely than probable. impairment The amount by which the carrying amount of an asset exceeds: (loss) (a) in the case of inventories, its selling price less costs to complete and sell; or (b) in the case of other non-financial assets, its recoverable amount. impracticable Applying a requirement is impracticable when the entity cannot apply it after making every reasonable effort to do so. imputed rate The more clearly determinable of either: of interest (a) the prevailing rate for a similar instrument of an issuer with a similar credit rating; or (b) a rate of interest that discounts the nominal amount of the instrument to the current cash sales price of the goods or services.